WibciLabs/Indie-Apps/README.md

 Want to add your app here?
 - fork this repo
-- copy the template.md file to the Apps folder
+- copy the template.md file to the Apps folder, and rename it as [YourAppName].md
 - fill out your detail
 - submit a PR